The Differences Between Black Tea and Green Tea

 Green Tea

-Green tea leaves are not fully fermented, which ensures that some important nutrients remain unchanged.
-Green tea contains less caffeine compared to black tea.
-It contains about 1/4 of the caffeine found in coffee.
-The leaves in green tea can also vary.
-For example, Lazika green tea is produced from young leaves manually picked at 2.5 leaves.
-2.5 leaves refer to the top 2 leaves and the bud on top of them.
-This makes the green tea richer in both flavor and nutritional value.
+Green tea leaves are not fully fermented, which helps retain important nutrients.
+Green tea contains less caffeine than black tea, about a quarter of the amount found in coffee.
+The leaves of green tea can also vary.
+For example, Lazika Green Tea is made from young leaves that are hand-picked and consist of the top two leaves and the bud above them.
+This makes the green tea richer in flavor and nutritional value.

-The fermentation rate of green tea is very low, which makes them richer in polyphenols.
-Also, its lack of oxidation makes it rich in EGCG, a highly effective antioxidant.
-When combined with a healthy diet and exercise, green tea may indeed contribute to a livelier metabolism.
+The fermentation rate of green tea is very low, which makes it richer in polyphenols.
+Additionally, its lack of oxidation allows it to be very rich in the highly effective antioxidant EGCG.
+When combined with a balanced diet and exercise habits, drinking green tea can contribute to a more vibrant metabolism.

 How to Brew Lazika Green Tea?

-Since Lazika green tea is produced from young leaves manually picked at 2.5 leaves, steeping it in water at 80-85 degrees Celsius will suffice.
-For an 800cc teapot, 1.5g of green tea will be sufficient.
-After steeping for approximately 4 minutes, you can enjoy your tea.
-We advise against adding sugar and recommend trying it plain.
-If you feel the need to add something, honey, lemon, or fresh mint can make a nice addition.
+Since Lazika green tea is made from hand-picked young leaves, it is best brewed with water at a temperature of 80-85°C. For 800 cc of water, 1.5 grams of green tea is sufficient.
+After steeping for about 4 minutes, you can enjoy your tea.
+We recommend drinking it without sugar, though you may add honey, lemon, or fresh mint if desired.

 Black Tea

 Black tea is a fermented tea.
-Fermentation allows for the differentiation of active substances.
-You can find detailed information about the active substances present in both black and green tea.
+Fermentation helps the active compounds within the tea to undergo changes.
+You can find more details about the active compounds present in both black and green tea earlier in the text.

-How to Brew Black Tea?
-There is a detailed article about this, but I would like to mention briefly here as well.
 Brewing black tea requires patience.
-Tea brewing does not like haste.
-It's important to use good quality water (low in lime, balanced pH, and most importantly, high oxygen level).
-If you boil the water too much, the oxygen level inside decreases.
+The process does not tolerate haste.
+It's important to use good quality water (low in limescale, balanced pH, and high oxygen content).
+If you boil the water too much, its oxygen content will decrease.

-Taste Rich and Astringent Mild and Slightly Astringent
+Taste Intense and Bitter Mild and Slightly Bitter

 Caffeine Present Less Than Black Tea